 While adorable dogs, the magical smell of beeswax candles, and oodles of gorgeous glassware are pretty darn nice, the thing that REALLY makes The Foundry feel like home is our family.
 While well-made objects of beauty and use make the daily rhythms of life more pleasant + effortless, like in any home, it's the people inside that really make it glow.
 Since not all of you live within striking distance of our real-life shop, we wanted to bring a little Foundry Family magic your way (if we close our eyes and *wish* it will almost be like we all live together on the same block).

 Next up in our getting-to-know-you series, SUSANNAH, the most far-flung member of our Foundry Family.
-Our wordsmith extraordinaire, she helps tell the Foundry story from her farmhouse in Crozet, VA, where she lives with her egg-cracking 2-year old daughter Lois (aka “the babe”), banjo-picking husband Andrew, slinky sable cat Nipsey Russell, and 120,000 honeybees.
+Our wordsmith extraordinaire, she helps tell the Foundry story from her farmhouse in Crozet, VA, where she lives with her daughter Lois, banjo-picking husband Andrew, slinky sable cat Nipsey Russell, and 120,000 honeybees.
 For this interview we enlisted the help of another member of the extended Foundry Family, Anna’s brother (in-law) from another mother, Jay (also author of the beautiful poetry volume, BLOOM, available right here at The Foundry).

 Jay, left, after officiating Susannah's wedding.